MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-966-Public-Housing-Lease-Grievance-Procedure/subpart-A-Dwelling-Leases-Procedures-Requirements/section-966.4.md

 (C) Discovery of material false statements or fraud by the tenant in connection with an application for assistance or with reexamination of income;

-(D) Failure of a family member to comply with service requirement provisions of part 960, subpart F, of this chapter - as grounds only for non-renewal of the lease and termination of tenancy at the end of the twelve-month lease term; and
+(D) Failure of a family member to comply with service requirement provisions of part 960, subpart F, of this chapter—as grounds only for non-renewal of the lease and termination of tenancy at the end of the twelve-month lease term; and

 (E) Failure to accept the PHA's offer of a lease revision to an existing lease: that is on a form adopted by the PHA in accordance with § 966.3; with written notice of the offer of the revision at least 60 calendar days before the lease revision is scheduled to take effect; and with the offer specifying a reasonable time limit within that period for acceptance by the family.